warpdotdev/docs/features/launch-configurations.md

     `Red | Green | Yellow | Blue | Magenta | Cyan`

-    The actual color values will be automatically derived from your Warp theme.
+    The actual color values will be automatically derived from your Warp theme

 ```yaml
 # Warp Launch Configuration